chathnindu/CW-OOP-CLI/README.md

 ## Architecture

+### Interfaces
+1. **`TicketOperation`**:
+   - Defines methods for adding and removing tickets from the pool.
+   - Ensures operations are synchronized and may handle interruptions.

 ### Classes
 1. **`Main`**:
    - Entry point of the application.
    - Manages thread creation and system shutdown.

 2. **`Configuration`**:
    - Holds system configuration details (e.g., total tickets, release rates).
    - Provides getter and setter methods.

 3. **`CommandLineInterface`**:
    - Handles user input for system configuration.
    - Supports loading and saving configurations in JSON format.

+4. **`AbstractTicketHandler`**:
+   - Abstract class providing a base for ticket handling operations.
+   - Contains a shared `TicketPool` resource and an abstract `ticketHandler` method for subclasses to implement.

 4. **`TicketPool`**:
    - Shared resource for tickets between vendors and customers.
    - Manages ticket addition, retrieval, and synchronization.
+   - Implements the `TicketOperation` interface for adding and removing tickets.

 5. **`Vendor`**:
    - Vendor threads add tickets to the `TicketPool` at a configurable rate.

 6. **`Customer`**:
    - Customer threads retrieve tickets from the `TicketPool` at a configurable rate.

+7. **`Ticket`**:
+   - Represents a ticket with a unique ID and the vendor ID of the issuer.
+   - Includes methods to retrieve the ticket ID and the vendor ID.

-7. **`Logger`**:
+8. **`Logger`**:
    - Handles logging of system operations to a file with timestamps.
    - Supports clearing logs at the start of a session.

 ## Setup Instructions